 - I have created the pages in such a way that you can omit or include pages as they apply to your child.
 Not every child will need to be reminded we don’t say to others who give gifts that we don’t like the presents etc so if it doesnt apply to your child you could omit that page.

-As mentioned in this FREE Christmas Social Story, you can use a Countdown Calendar to help your child understand time-wise when Christmas falls and also when it is back to school time.
+As mentioned in this FREE Christmas Social Story, you can use a Countdown Calendar to help your child understand from a time management perspective when Christmas falls and also when it is back to school time.
 You can find more information about that here.